ACINQ/phoenix/README.md

 ### Phoenix on iOS

-Phoenix is available on TestFlight, and requires iOS 14+.
-You can apply for the beta by sending an email to phoenix@acinq.co.
+Phoenix is available [in App Store](https://apps.apple.com/us/app/phoenix-wallet/id1544097028), and requires iOS 14+.

 ### Phoenix on Android